 Although Madrid is the capital of Spain it is often overlooked for more popular tourist destinations like Barcelona and Seville.
 And indeed, Madrid doesn’t have the fairytale architecture of Barcelona or the magical atmosphere of Seville.
 But that doesn’t mean that Madrid has nothing to offer an international tourist, in fact, there are plenty of amazing things to do in Madrid.
-Here are some examples of what to do in Madrid.
+Here are some examples of things to do in Madrid.

 As the name suggests, the Plaza Mayor is the main square of Madrid.
 It is extremely centrally located so you will definitely walk by here during your time in the Spanish capital.